tedk13/pui-website/content/docs/getting-started/get-started.md

 {{% anchor name="CDN" %}}

-The easiest, and fastest, way to implement Platform UI is by using a CDN.
+The quickest and easiest way to implement Platform UI is by using a CDN.
 Here are a few examples.

 {{% anchor name="UNPKG" %}}